 Casual believers in the flat earth usually have not heard the best arguments for a round, spinning earth, as these are generally ignored by those who promote flat earth arguments.
 In the summary below I've indicated with an asterisk those experiments that do not in any way depend on assumptions about the speed of light or the paths of light rays.

-If you were on an large ocean liner or cruise ship sailing on a very calm day you could be below decks in your room with the portholes covered and you'd not feel any motion of the ship.
-No experiment you could do with available tools could detect that you were moving.
+If you were on an large ocean liner or cruise ship sailing at steady speed on a very calm day you could be below decks in your room with the portholes covered and you'd not feel any motion of the ship.
+No experiment you could do with readily available tools could detect the ship's motion.
 Maybe you'd feel the vibration of the engines, but you wouldn't be able to tell which direction the ship was moving, or how fast, or if it was moving at all.

-But some one objects.
+But some one may object.
 Maybe you can't detect straight-line motion, but what about spinning motion?
 Surely you could tell if you were on a rotating carousel, even if you were blindfolded.
 Yes, you certainly could, and we can, by similar means, detect the rotation of the earth even if we were in a closed room and could not observe the apparent motion of the stars.
-If you were on that cruise ship, and it were sailing around a circular path, you could detect that fact even below decks in a windowless room.
+If you were on that cruise ship, and it were sailing around a circular path, you could, with suitable instruments, detect that fact even below decks in a windowless room.

 |Foucault pendulum at the Panthéon in Paris, 1851.|